-VIII.
 Arbitration vs. Litigation

-Most salvage is preformed under contract as opposed to "pure" salvage.
+- Most salvage is preformed under contract as opposed to "pure" salvage.
 Both of the LOF & MARSALV contracts provide for arbitration should any dispute arises from the agreement.
 The LOF requires London arbitration while the MARSALV form requires arbitration in the United States.
-As such, should the yacht owner or its underwriters wish to challenge the amount charged for the salvage operation, it has little choice but to arbitrate the case as opposed to litigate it in court.

-Courts, however, have found the LOF's London arbitration provision unenforceable where salvage services where preformed in the United States on recreational vessels owned by United States citizens.
+As such, should the yacht owner or its underwriters wish to challenge the amount charged for the salvage operation, it has little choice but to arbitrate the case as opposed to litigate in court. - Courts, however, have found the LOF's London arbitration provision unenforceable where salvage services where preformed in the United States on recreational vessels owned by United States citizens.
 Reinholtz v.
 Retriever Marine Towing & Salvage, 1994 AMC 2981 (S.D.
 Fla.
-1993).

-Arbitration does have its advantages as it is more cost effective and resolution of the claim will be quicker than proceeding in Court.
+1993). - Arbitration does have its advantages as it is more cost effective and resolution of the claim will be quicker than proceeding in Court.
 Furthermore, should a case be arbitrated, there is less of a chance that the arbitral panel will give the salvor an excessive (30% or grater) or de minimis (5% or less) awards.

-IX.
 Attorney Fees

-Though not common, attorney fees may be given in salvage cases where one party (the yacht owner) or (salvor) acts in bad faith.
-Bad faith is typically assessed when either a yacht owner refuses to pay a reasonable salvage demand or a salvor makes an excessive salvage demand.
+Though not common, attorney fees may be awarded in salvage cases where one party (the yacht owner/underwriter) or (salvor) acts in bad faith.

+Bad faith typically occurs when either:

+A yacht owner/underwirter refuses to pay a reasonable salvage demand; or,

+A salvor makes an excessive salvage demand.

 Southernmost Marine Services, Inc. v.
 One (1) 2000 Fifty Four Foot (54') Sea Ray, 250 F. Supp.
 2d 1367 (S.D.
 Fla.
 2003); Triplecheck, 2007 U.S. Dist.
 LEXIS 20902.
-The best way to avoid imposition of attorney fees is for underwriters to take in account the Blackwall or Convention criteria and affix a valuation of a salvage services.
-If the salvor's demand is comparable to the independent valuation, the best course it attempt to negotiate a quick settlement or simply pay the demand.
-If the salvor's demand is excessive, underwriters should provide the salvor a counter offer in writing explaining the basis of the counter demand using the Blackwall or Convention criteria.
-When making a counter offer, underwriters should, as a rule of thumb, give a figure within 15 to 25% of the post-loss value of the vessel.
-This should place underwriters in the position to avoid the imposition of attorney fees.
+The best way to avoid imposition of attorney fees is:

+- Affix a valuation of a salvage services based upon the Blackwall or Convention criteria. - If the salvor's demand is comparable to the independent valuation, attempt to negotiate a quick settlement or simply pay the demand.

+If the salvor's demand is excessive, provide the salvor a counteroffer in writing explaining the basis of the counter demand using the Blackwall or Convention criteria.

+When making a counteroffer, give a figure with is within 15 to 25% of the post-loss value of the vessel.

+Marine Salvage at a Glance